 “…Therefore, love truth and peace.”
 Zechariah 8:19

 Havana, June 19, 2020Read more

 Welcome to the Virtual Pilgrimage to Cuba - a pilgrimage of listening, learning, sharing, and worship!
-Each week, a video with resource links will be released.
-The series will have 8 videos and can be enjoyed on your own, or used with groups in your congregation.
+The series has 8 videos and can be enjoyed on your own, or used with groups in your congregation.
 Youth groups and adult Sunday school classes may especially enjoy going through this together.
-Join us to learn of the work and witness of Cuban partners and to immerse yourself in this beautiful Caribbean country.
+Join us as we learn of the work and witness of Cuban partners and immerse ourselves in this beautiful Caribbean country.
 Let's go to Cuba!

 Feedback on this resource is welcome!
 Please email Lorna Hernandez with your comments or questions.Read more

 A British-operated cruise ship that was stranded in the Caribbean when people aboard became sick with coronavirus has finally docked in Cuba after a fraught search for a port that would accept it.

 The MS Braemar arrived in Mariel, west of Havana, early on March 18th, with passengers expected to be transferred to airplanes for transport home to the UK on the same day.Read more